melvin145/blogzz-app/README.md

 ## How it Works ?

-  User can create their own blog when they are logined.By clicking the create button an form for creating the post will appears. user need  to enter the title,content and image for creating their blog post.User can delete and update their post whenever needed
-  Userprofile contains the list posts created by the user
+ Users can create their own blogs when they are logged in.
+By clicking the "create" button, a form for creating the post will appear.
+A user needs to enter the     title, content, and image to create their blog post.
+Users can delete and update their posts whenever needed.
+The Userprofile contains the list of posts created by the user.

 ## WEBSITE LINK

    https://blogzzz-app.herokuapp.com/